 The Yorkshire Dales is a rugged landscape that encompasses some of the highest peaks in England (Ingleborough, Whernside and Pen-y-Ghent make up the Yorkshire Three Peak Challenge), and is home to lots of traditional stone built barns and cottages.
 You’ll find crags, caves and waterfalls amongst landscape that is sometimes wild, sometimes peaceful, but always breathtaking.

-Hawes, home to the famous Wensleydale Cheese factory, is the only market town in the Dales but there are villages and hamlets aplenty to discover and lots of scenic Yorkshire Dales walking routes connecting them.
+Hawes, home to the famous Wensleydale Cheese factory, is the only market town in the Dales but Richmond and Leyburn are both close by and there are villages and hamlets aplenty to discover with lots of scenic Yorkshire Dales walking routes connecting them.
+Some of our favourite Yorkshire Dales villages include:

 Dramatic cliff-top walks, heather-clad moorland, steam trains that have come from a bygone age and an abundance of beautiful scenery makes Yorkshire the perfect setting for a spot of romance.
 It’s up to you whether you squirrel yourselves away in cosy cottage for two, sit outside to enjoy the view during an al fresco summer lunch or go out exploring in the Yorkshire countryside.